walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 );
 ```

-The problem lies on using [std::cin](https://www.cplusplus.com/reference/iostream/cin/)
+The problem lies in using [std::cin](https://www.cplusplus.com/reference/iostream/cin/)
 to read the file.
 ISO C++11 says that standard streams objects must be thread safe,
 that means a mutex lock/unlock operation is executed each time the internal I/O buffer
 is accessed.
 In the code above, a mutex is locked for each character read,